 In short, coaching is all about people.
 Great coaching encourages people to be more active, more often.
 It also brings wide-ranging benefits to participants and the communities in which they live, positively effecting physical and mental well-being, as well as individual, social and economic development.

 There are around 3.6million people in the UK coaching sport or physical activity and many of these are coaching without using the title of coach.
 They are known to their participants as activators, instructors, leaders, teachers or trainers.
 But no matter what the label, the end result is always the same - by providing great coaching, they are inspiring others and making a difference.

 There are many different reasons to become a coach, and the good news is that you don't have to have had a sports background to start.
 Many people get into coaching as a way of giving back to their community.

 Why is it good for you?

 The best starting place for trying out coaching is to assist a coach.
 Most coaches will be grateful for any help you can give.
-So why not try it out?
-What do you have to lose?

 What coaches have to say

 "The most satisfying part of being a coach has to be seeing the little smiles on the kids' faces when they are having fun, whilst they are learning and improving their skills."